Blosc/python-blosc2/ANNOUNCE.rst

 ==============================

 Updated to latest C-Blosc2 2.15.0.
 Also, `LazyExpr.evaluate()`
-is marked as deprecated and some other fixes have been done
+is marked as deprecated (LazyExpr.eval() is replacing it) and some other fixes have been carried out.

 For more info, you can have a look at the release notes in: